-In this stage we filter out candidates who have poor experience as members of an IT-team or aren’t ready to work in collaboration with other people.
+In this prod we filter out candidates who have poor experience as members of an IT-team or aren’t ready to work in collaboration with other people.
 The questions refer to tasks the candidates faced at the previous job, team they worked with, and their role in it.
-Also in this stage we can see whether the candidate’s decision to choose the profession was informed and deliberate.
+Also in this prod we can see whether the candidate’s decision to choose the profession was informed and deliberate.
 It helps to find and hire reliable and enthusiastic programmers.

 This is a Recruiter who usually asks the soft skills-related questions.
 Here are some of them.